SeldonIO/seldon-core/examples/models/pytorchhub/README.md

 This tutorial will break down in the following sections:

-1) Run all the services (Kubeflow and Seldon)
+1) Set-up all dependencies

-2) Test and build all our reusable pipeline steps
+2) Build your own PyTorch Hub Seldon Deployment

 3) Use Kubeflow to Train the Pipeline and Deploy to Seldon